-- What is important to our organisation?
+What is important to our organisation?

 - How are decisions made?

 - Who is in charge?

 - How do I relate to other employees and groups within our organisation?

 - What behaviour is rewarded and recognised?

 - What is compensation based upon?

 These are fundamental questions, which if answered honestly will define the culture of the organisation.
+The values are also underpinned by the Batho Pele principles.

-As in the case of the vision and mission statements the opportunity was taken last year to review the existing value system of Ephraim Mogale Local Municipality and it was agreed by all delegates to amend the current values from seven (7) to six (6), which are reflected in the table 5 as follows:
+As in the case of the vision and mission statements the opportunity was taken at the Lekgotla to review the existing value system of Ephraim Mogale Local Municipality and it was agreed by all delegates to keep the current 6 values, which are reflected in the table 5 as follows: